News Co. (NASDAQ:NWSA) Shares Sold by Jupiter Asset Management Ltd.

-Jupiter Asset Management Ltd. decreased its position in shares of News Co.
-(NASDAQ:NWSA) by 18.5% during the 2nd quarter, according to the company in its most recent disclosure with the SEC.
-The fund owned 420,277 shares of the company’s stock after selling 95,087 shares during the quarter.
-Jupiter Asset Management Ltd. owned approximately 0.07% of News worth $10,826,000 as of its most recent filing with the SEC.
+Jupiter Asset Management Ltd. lowered its position in News Co.
+(NASDAQ:NWSA) by 18.5% during the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 420,277 shares of the company’s stock after selling 95,087 shares during the quarter.
+Jupiter Asset Management Ltd. owned 0.07% of News worth $10,826,000 at the end of the most recent quarter.

-Several other hedge funds and other institutional investors also recently added to or reduced their stakes in the stock.
-Fifth Third Bancorp lifted its position in shares of News by 21.3% during the 1st quarter.
-Fifth Third Bancorp now owns 2,471 shares of the company’s stock valued at $63,000 after acquiring an additional 434 shares during the period.
-Cigna Investments Inc. New grew its stake in News by 3.8% in the 1st quarter.
-Cigna Investments Inc. New now owns 13,971 shares of the company’s stock worth $355,000 after acquiring an additional 515 shares during the period.
-Mutual of America Capital Management LLC grew its stake in News by 1.0% in the 2nd quarter.
-Mutual of America Capital Management LLC now owns 51,052 shares of the company’s stock worth $1,316,000 after acquiring an additional 519 shares during the period.
-PNC Financial Services Group Inc. grew its stake in News by 2.0% in the 2nd quarter.
-PNC Financial Services Group Inc. now owns 27,151 shares of the company’s stock worth $698,000 after acquiring an additional 524 shares during the period.
-Finally, Norinchukin Bank The grew its stake in News by 1.7% in the 1st quarter.
-Norinchukin Bank The now owns 32,536 shares of the company’s stock worth $827,000 after acquiring an additional 539 shares during the period.
-61.61% of the stock is currently owned by hedge funds and other institutional investors.
+Other hedge funds have also recently modified their holdings of the company.
+Swiss National Bank lifted its holdings in News by 6.4% in the 2nd quarter.
+Swiss National Bank now owns 1,599,732 shares of the company’s stock worth $41,225,000 after buying an additional 96,084 shares in the last quarter.
+Schonfeld Strategic Advisors LLC raised its stake in shares of News by 140.2% in the 1st quarter.
+Schonfeld Strategic Advisors LLC now owns 625,887 shares of the company’s stock valued at $15,916,000 after purchasing an additional 365,320 shares in the last quarter.
+AQR Capital Management LLC raised its stake in shares of News by 103.3% in the 1st quarter.
+AQR Capital Management LLC now owns 305,581 shares of the company’s stock valued at $7,771,000 after purchasing an additional 155,241 shares in the last quarter.
+Trexquant Investment LP acquired a new stake in shares of News in the 1st quarter valued at about $383,000.
+Finally, Natixis Advisors L.P. grew its position in shares of News by 3.9% during the 1st quarter.
+Natixis Advisors L.P. now owns 23,860 shares of the company’s stock valued at $606,000 after buying an additional 888 shares during the last quarter.
+Hedge funds and other institutional investors own 61.61% of the company’s stock.

-The company also recently disclosed a Semi-Annual dividend, which will be paid on Wednesday, October 13th.
-Shareholders of record on Wednesday, September 15th will be issued a $0.10 dividend.
-The ex-dividend date is Tuesday, September 14th.
-This represents a yield of 0.8%.
-News’s dividend payout ratio is currently 29.85%.
+The company also recently declared a Semi-Annual dividend, which will be paid on Wednesday, October 13th.
+Investors of record on Wednesday, September 15th will be given a $0.10 dividend.
+The ex-dividend date of this dividend is Tuesday, September 14th.
+This represents a dividend yield of 0.8%.
+News’s dividend payout ratio (DPR) is presently 29.85%.

-Several analysts have commented on the stock.
-UBS Group raised shares of News from a “neutral” rating to a “buy” rating and set a $24.82 target price for the company in a research note on Monday, July 26th.
-Zacks Investment Research cut shares of News from a “buy” rating to a “hold” rating and set a $26.00 price objective for the company. in a research note on Friday, July 9th.
-One analyst has rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat, the stock has an average rating of “Buy” and an average price target of $27.16.
+Several research analysts have commented on the stock.
+UBS Group upgraded shares of News from a “neutral” rating to a “buy” rating and set a $24.82 target price for the company in a research report on Monday, July 26th.
+Zacks Investment Research cut shares of News from a “buy” rating to a “hold” rating and set a $26.00 price objective for the company. in a report on Friday, July 9th.
+One investment analyst has rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock has a consensus rating of “Buy” and an average target price of $27.16.

 News Profile